-During the year, payments of \$220,740 (2013: \$38,414) excluding GST were made to Cloudmaker Consulting Pty Ltd for the provision of marketing services in relation to various projects, and the Community Attitudes Survey and the Big Aussie Barbie Campaign.
-The projects were Supporting men with prostate cancer through evidence-based resources and support (total \$176,725 excluding GST over the two years), Prostate Cancer Survivorship Research Centre, and iPad App Development.
-Dr Anthony Lowe, CEO of Prostate Cancer Foundation of Australia, is also a director of Cloudmaker Consulting Pty Ltd. This service was provided under normal commercial terms and conditions.
+During the year, payments of \$103,233 (2014: \$220,740) excluding GST were made to Cloudmaker Consulting Pty Ltd for the provision of marketing services in relation to the Big Aussie Barbie Campaign, to the Consumer Attitude Survey and to various projects.
+The projects were the production of CALD and other resources, the Prostate Cancer Survivorship Research Centre, iPad App Development, and Convenience Advertising.
+Dr Anthony Lowe, CEO of Prostate Cancer Foundation of Australia, is also a director of Cloudmaker Consulting Pty Ltd. This service provided under normal commercial terms and conditions ceased on 31/10/2014.